What will the course Cover?

 What skills, knowledge or experience do I need to start this course?

-To get the most from this course, you: • Should ideally have completed the Essential digital skills entry 3 course • Should be comfortable using a keyboard and mouse, have some experience using a computer or tablet, are familiar with emails, have a basic knowledge of creating a simple document and can create folders and save files confidently. • will also need to be working towards at least Level 1 in English/ESOL. • will need access to a computer/laptop and the internet to practice and apply your new skills. • Are required to have a pre-course assessment to access this course – please book an interview slot and you will be contacted about arranging this.
+To get the most from this course, you: • Should ideally have completed the Essential digital skills entry 3 course • Should be comfortable using a keyboard and mouse, have some experience using a computer or tablet, are familiar with emails, have a basic knowledge of creating a simple document and can create folders and save files confidently. • will also need to be working towards at least Level 1 in English/ESOL. • will need access to a computer/laptop and the internet to practice and apply your new skills. • are required to have a pre-course assessment to access this course – please book an interview slot and you will be contacted about arranging this.

 What should I be able to do by the end of the course?

 • Interact with and use a computer to perform various tasks • Store and retrieve information accurately and effectively • Follow safety and security practices • Use different search techniques to find information • Create and edit PowerPoint files • Create and edit Excel files • Edit Microsoft Word documents including adding Tables, image captions and more.
+You should be ready to move onto EDS L1 if you want to do so.

 How is the course organised?